raspberry-pi-nano

 You can reactivate the bar with the same key combination.

-Using commands in Nano
+Using Commands in Nano

-In Nano commands are executed using keyboard combinations.
+In Nano, commands are executed using keyboard combinations.
 We have combinations with the Ctrl key (indicated as ^) and with the Alt key (indicated as M-, Meta).

-Create or open a file
+Create or Open a File

 nano [file-name]

-For example, if we write:
+For example, if we type:

 raspberry-pi-nano-lanzar